saulgreenberg/Timelapse/README.md

 ### Building Timelapse
 To run all parts of Timelapse, do the following.
-1. Download and install ffmpeg.exe and exiftool.exe into the Dependencies folder.
-You can get the Windows executables from https://ffmpeg.org/ and   https://exiftool.org/
+1. Copyl ffmpeg.exe and exiftool.exe from the Dependencies folder into the Timelapse folder.
 2. Open the Timelapse solution in the top level Timelapse folder (e.g., using Visual Studio).
-3. Open the Nuget package manager and restore the required packages.
+3. Open the Nuget package manager and restore the required packages, although this should be done automatically..
 4. Build the following:
     - Timelapse
     - TimelapseTemplateEditor

-    - TimelapseViewOnly
-    - only if you need it: UpdateCSVFile
-    - you don't have to build DialogUpgradeFiles as the dll is already included.
-5. Check that the folders x86 and x64, which should each contain an SQLite.interoper.dll file are in your debug/release folders.
-If they aren't, copy those folders from the Dependencies folder.
-   I am not sure why they are sometimes missing, but...
+5. Other prebuilt dlls are already included in the Dependencies-dlls folder, and should be correctly referenced This should include the SQLite builds, which should have folders x86 and x64 containing an SQLite.interoper.dll file
 6. If something goes wrong, just contact me.

 ###Also helpful are